FranciscoOnt/checkout-sdk-js/docs/interfaces/amazonpayshippinginitializeoptions.md

 When Amazon Pay is initialized, a widget will be inserted into the DOM.
 The widget has a list of shipping addresses for the customer to choose from.

-A set of options that are required to initialize the shipping step of checkout in order to support Amazon Pay.

-When Amazon Pay is initialized, a widget will be inserted into the DOM.
-The widget has a list of shipping addresses for the customer to choose from.

 ## Hierarchy

 * **AmazonPayShippingInitializeOptions**